Tonkatsu, it’s one of the most beloved “western style” Japanese food. For those of you who are not familiar, toknatsu is

 4. Maruyama Kippei (丸山吉平) in Akihabara

 Maruyama Kippei opened in 2012 but became one of the famous tonkatsu restaurant in just 3 years.
-You will have to buy the ticket first with this machine.
+You will have to buy the ticket first with the machine.
 (There are no English translations)

 Their speciality is tonkatsu with fatty part of pork, so go for “Ribu katsu teishoku (リブかつ定食）” ¥2,500.
 You can add lemon and wasabi if you tell the owner when you give the tickets.
 Rice and miso soup come together.